egnyte/egnyte-js-sdk/src/docs/api.md

 API.auth.getHeaders | | Returns headers definition to add as headers to eg. jQuery.ajax options API.auth.getToken | | Returns the token string
 API.auth.dropToken | | Forgets the current token
-API.auth.getEndpoint | | Returns the public API endpoint root URL API.auth.sendRequest | `options`, `callback` | Sends an authorized request and calls the callback when finished (see examples below); Returns the raw XHR object; Retries the call if server responds with "Developer over QPS"
-API.auth.promiseRequest | `options` | Performs the same task as `sendRequest` but returns a simple promise instead of calling the callback (see examples below); Automatically delays a call if could go over QPS quota; Retries the call if server responds with "Developer over QPS"
 API.auth.getUserInfo | | Returns promise that resolves to user info object

 ### Requesting tokens